MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/how-version-history-settings-work.md

 - **Library version limits on existing Marketing Site**: Version limits on all new libraries created in the Marketing site will be set to the organization limits of Automatic.
 Version limits on existing libraries remain unchanged that is, limits won't be updated to Automatic.

 - **Library version limits on new Legal Site**: When a new Legal site is created, version limits on all libraries created in the legal site set to the organization version limits.

-## Setting Version history limits for a Site
+## Set Version limits for a Site

 By default, site-level **Version history limits** aren't set on individual sites as the Organization level settings define the limit that is applied to all new document libraries created in a site.
 However, to meet site-specific content needs, site admins can choose to set distinct site-level **Version history limits** on individual sites.
 This way, users can break the inheritance from organization limits on an individual site.